lasgedu/alu-AirBnB_clone/README.md

 - Establish new users to simulate the Airbnb user experience.
 - Retrieve and present user profiles and details.
 - Update existing user information to maintain accurate records.
-- Remove users from the system
+- Remove users from the system.

 Educational Purpose